-Thistle Asset Consulting, Inc. serves as the pension consultant for the Police Officers Retirement Fund and provides ongoing performance measurement relating to the individual investment managers, each asset class component of the investment portfolio, and for the investment portfolio as a whole.
+Thistle Asset Consulting, Inc. serves as the pension consultant for the Police Officers' Retirement Fund and provides ongoing performance measurement relating to the individual investment managers, each asset class component of the investment portfolio, and for the investment portfolio as a whole.
 The Board strives to achieve a market rate of return as measured against appropriate benchmarks/indexes, while limiting risk to an acceptable level.
-Thistle Asset Consulting recommends replacement of individual managers mainly when situations arise related to individual performance, unacceptable changes to the investment management firms' organizational structure and/or the managers' substantive deviation from the investment style for which the were hired.
+Thistle Asset Consulting recommends replacement of individual managers mainly when situations arise related to individual performance, unacceptable changes to the investment management firms' organizational structure and/or the managers' substantive deviation from the investment style for which they were hired.

-As the schedule shows on page (44), the portfolio is diversified by investment type, as well as by sector and manager style.
+As the schedule shows on page (47), the portfolio is diversified by investment type, as well as by sector and manager style.
 This diversification serves to reduce risk that could result from concentration in single investment categories.
-As of September 30, 2010, the target allocation is 31% US Large Capitalization Equities, 40% Bonds, 10% Small Capitalization Equities, 10% Mid Cap Equities and 9% International Equities.
+As of September 30, 2011, the target allocation is 31% US Large Capitalization Equities, 40% Bonds, 10% Small Capitalization Equities, 10% Mid Cap Equities and 9% International Equities.

 Performance is measured and reviewed on a quarterly basis and accumulated for trailing annual periods, as well as for trailing three and five year periods.
 Risk-adjusted performance is also measured and reviewed.
 This approach provides the Board with adequate detail to measure results and determine whether goals/benchmarks are being achieved.
 The performance measurement is in conformance with the CFA Institute's Performance Presentation Standards; the return is solely that of the Plan and not that of a composite.
-In addition, the performance method is based on monthly linking and when appropriate, intra-month linking, i.e. time-weighted.
+In addition, the performance method is based on monthly linking and when appropriate, intra-month linking, i.e., time-weighted.

-The schedule on page (47) of this report represents the pension fund performance for each of the past five calendar years and the annualized returns for one, three and five-year periods.
-The performance for the total fund for the year ended September 30, 2010 was 2.08% below that of the composite benchmark and 1.16% below that of the composite universe median.
-Annualized total fund performance for the trailing three-year period was 0.89% below the composite benchmark and 0.52% below the composite universe median.
-Trailing five-year performance was 0.71% below the composite benchmark and 0.40% below the composite universe median.
+The schedule on page (48) of this report represents the pension fund performance for each of the past five calendar years and the annualized returns for one, three and five-year periods.
+The performance for the total fund for the year ended September 30, 2011 was 0.08% above that of the composite benchmark and 1.79% above that of the composite universe median.
+Annualized total fund perfor4mance for the training three-year period was 0.61% below the composite benchmark and 0.5% below the composite universe median.
+Trailing five-year performance was 0.37% below the composite benchmark and 0.14% above the composite universe median.